 If you have a place in accessible camping and need help to set up there, we will radio ahead to our welfare tent - which is right in that area - and a team member from there will be waiting to assist.

-Is there power for charging electric / power-assisted wheelchair batteries?
+Is there power for charging electric/power-assisted wheelchair batteries?

 Unfortunately, as we are off-grid, we cannot offer charging for electric wheelchairs.
 If you check with the wheelchair provider or your local mobility support, sometimes they can recommend places in different areas of the country where wheelchair batteries can be charged.

-Are there disabled toilets?
+Are there accessible toilets?

 Do you provide chairs for your events?